liborui/GradDesign/README.md

 `flash.py` and `html.py` is used for obtaining the CPU percentage.

+`flash3.py` and `html2.py` is used for obtaining the CPU percentage when activated GPU acceleration.

 Folder `/flash` and `/html` containing testing results of several videoes
 # Dependencies
 Python library: psutil